Strawberry Cheesecake Cookies

 The cookie is filled with cinnamon spice, brown sugar, and honey.
 She’s a total sweetie, and she bakes up buttery soft and chewy.
 She’s the perfect, mellow life partner for the cheesecake, which — as you might expect from a piped filling — can be a little mercurial and diva-ish.
 She’s all tart cream cheese one minute and a swirl of bright, red, sweet strawberries the next.

 Bringing two such characters together takes a little doing, but don’t let all the steps in this recipe intimidate you; it’s a fun, easy project.
-And it’s worth getting out the pastry bag: strawberry cheesecake cookies make a splendid-looking dessert, the delight of any party.
-We especially like them for a big birthday party or a wedding shower because the pink cheesecake filling makes a sweet color theme.
+And it’s worth getting out the pastry bag: strawberry cheesecake cookies make a splendid-looking dessert, the delight of any celebration.

 Yield: 24 cookies

 For the cookies:

 1 large egg yolk

 1 tsp vanilla

 ½ cup honey